Flyers forward Michael Raffl will be out for six weeks after suffering a lower-body injury on Tuesday.(Photo by Amy Irvin/38Photography)

 Raffl's expected return, based on the projected severity of the injury, is mid-December.

-Kevin Durso is a contributor for Flyerdelphia.
-You can follow him on twitter @KDursoPhilsNet.
+Kevin Durso is managing editor for Flyerdelphia.
+Follow him on Twitter @KDursoPhilsNet.